David Brickner: Career

 Brickner began his career as a missionary with the Chicago branch of Jews for Jesus.
 He led the New York City branch until May 1996, then was elected by a council of his peers as the organization's second executive director.
 Brickner has been in ministry for over thirty years and has appeared many times on secular television and radio programs.
+He stepped down as executive director in 2024.

 Controversial statements

 On August 12, 2002, representatives of the U.S. Conference of Catholic Bishops and the National Council of Synagogues signed a joint statement that Catholics should no longer try to evangelize Jews because they "already dwell in a saving covenant with God."
 Evangelical groups, including Jews for Jesus, strongly objected to the statement.
 A Los Angeles Times article reported that "the controversy has touched a nerve that underlies religious relations."
 The article went on to say, "And the ever-controversial Jews for Jesus movement, which believes that Jesus is the Messiah that Jews have been waiting for, also stepped in.
 David Brickner, the group's executive director, said the bishops had 'crossed the line' and betrayed their responsibility to spread the Gospel.
 'Jews need to hear the Gospel.
 Period.
 Excluding my Jewish people from Christian witness is theologically and biblically untenable, yet this is exactly what American Catholic bishops' did, Brickner said."

 Brickner was reported to have said on 17 August 2008 that the deaths in the Jerusalem bulldozer attack were God's "judgment" for Jews having failed to convert to Christianity.
 The comments created further controversy because they were made at the Wasilla Bible Church, where Sarah Palin is a member; Palin was chosen a week later to be the Republican candidate for vice-president in the 2008 United States presidential election.
 Political analysts speculated that Brickner's remarks would cause the Republicans to lose Jewish voters.
 In an interview with NBC news David Brickner responded to this assessment of his guest speech by saying "That's not what I was saying ...
 That's not what I believe.
 The violence is evidence that sin has marred our human condition and because of sin and non belief, God's judgment rests on all humanity."